 Until now, Dutch courts have proved to be welcoming of collective actions with international aspects.
-Under the new WAMCA, for the Dutch courts to have jurisdiction, it will be required for the case to have a sufficiently close connection with the Dutch jurisdiction.
+Under the WAMCA, for the Dutch courts to have jurisdiction, it is required for the case to have a sufficiently close connection with the Dutch jurisdiction.
 A sufficiently close relationship exists if (i) the majority of persons whose interests are at stake have their habitual residence in the Netherlands; or (ii) the party against whom the legal action is directed is domiciled in the Netherlands and additional circumstances suggest a sufficient relationship with the Netherlands; or (iii) the event(s) to which the legal action relates took place in the Netherlands.

 The appointment of an “Exclusive Representative”